 Bed bugs are very small creatures and exceptionally good at hiding from humans.
 People often only realize they have bed bugs after they notice bites.
-People react to bites differently with some developing noticeable marks while other people show no signs of bites.
+People react to bites differently with some developing noticeable marks, while others show no signs of bites at all.

-Bed bugs have a unique feeding system all contained within their mouth parts, known as the rostrum.
-The mouth parts are comprised of mandibles and maxillae.
-All part help the insect saw their way through the skin and into a blood vessel.
+Bed bugs have a unique feeding system all contained within their mouth, known as the rostrum.
+The mouth is comprised of mandibles and maxillae.
+All the parts help the insect saw their way through the skin and into a blood vessel.

 This is why the bites don't usually wake you up and you only notice the next morning.
 It is the chemicals injected into the bite that cause the reaction and, just like with insect stings, how people react to the bite varies.

 Watch our infographic video that tells you more about bed bugs: